 Run for the Presidency

 Warren G. Harding was not expected to make any serious noise at the 1920 Republican convention held in Chicago.
-Harding’s name was missing from a group of front runners expected to run away with the election, but still, his affable nature and many connections boded well.
+Harding’s name was missing from a group of front runners expected to run away with the election, but his affable nature and many connections still boded well.

-Harding’s positive attributes included his stance on important issues such as the fact that he was from a crucial battleground state and his lack of political enemies.
+Harding’s positive attributes included his stance on important issues, such as the fact that he was from a crucial battleground state and his lack of political enemies.

 On an interesting side note, this was the first election in which women could vote and Harding’s good “presidential” looks promised to help his popularity among women.
 After going through ten ballots without selecting a nominee, Warren G. Harding accepted the nomination given to him by party leaders.

-Massachusetts Governor and future President Calvin Coolidge was named his vice-presidential nominee.
-The pair ran on a platform opposing the proceeding president, Woodrow Wilson’s decisions regarding World War 1 and the creation of the League of Nations.
+Massachusetts Governor and future President Calvin Coolidge were named his vice-presidential nominee.
+The pair ran on a platform opposing the proceeding president, Woodrow Wilson‘s decisions regarding World War 1 and the creation of the League of Nations.

 Harding and Coolidge also supported a higher tariff and stricter immigration requirements and policies.
 They harkened to take the nation back to the “good ole days” of the pre-Democrat lead reform era, essentially before 1890.